gurpiarbassi/gurpiarbassi.github.io/_posts/2015-11-17-MultiMap-Using-Lambda.md

 ---

 #Motivation
-Often you see yourself and other writing a using a multimap idiom to store more than one value against a given key in a Map data structure.
+Often you see yourself and other writing a code using a multimap idiom to store more than one value against a given key in a Map data structure.
 With the introduction of Lambda Calculus in Java 8 it has become a lot easier to write such idioms.

 ###The classic approach